AS Media Studies

 Question 4: Who would be the audience for your media product?

 We are aiming our film at people of the ages of 15-25, and mainly aiming it at males throughout this age group but also particular females too.
 This gives us a wider target audience and more viewers.
-We are also aiming it at a social grade of B, C1 and C2, and our psycho graphic segmentation target it at mainly rebels and hedonists as we feel these types of people would enjoy our film the most and understand the genre
+We are also aiming it at a social grade of B, C1 and C2, and our psycho graphic segmentation target it at mainly rebels and hedonists as we feel these types of people would enjoy our film the most and understand the genre.

 Hedonists are those who like to have a good time, and people who watch films nearly always watch them with friends or family.
 Rebels are people who don't want to conform and challenge the traditional way of doing things and are particularly associated with teenagers.